About the Authors

 |

 Jenna Haugen (Ph.D., University of Kansas) is a clinical associate professor in the Kenan-Flagler Business School at University of North Carolina at Chapel Hill.
-With expertise in business and professional communication, Jenna focuses on rhetorical strategies used to communicate with organizational stakeholders, identity crafting, and newcomer socialization.
+With expertise in business and professional communication, Jenna focuses on rhetorical strategies for communicating with organizational stakeholders, identity crafting, and newcomer socialization.
 She is an active member of the Association for Business Communication and the National Communication Association. |